Sumatra Coffee Beans

 3. Water Temperature: Aim for a water temperature between 195°F and 205°F (90°C to 96°C) to ensure optimal extraction.

-4. Brewing Time: For French press, let the coffee steep for about 4 minutes.
+4. Brewing Time: For the French press, let the coffee steep for about 4 minutes.
 For pour-over, aim for a total brewing time of 2.5 to 3 minutes.

 Why Sumatra Coffee is Worth Trying